 The ACA sets out a consumer-friendly approach to patient enrollment in the new programs – an approach referred to as “no wrong door.”

-Patients will be able to utilize a “single-form application” to that will determine which programs, and what types of assistance, they are eligible for.
+Patients are able to utilize a “single-form application” to that will determine which programs, and what types of assistance, they are eligible for.

-Applicants will be able to apply through online, by phone, and through in-person enrollment.
+Applicants are able to apply through online, by phone, and through in-person enrollment.

 Applicants may apply through either the Insurance Exchange or through their state Medicaid program.
 The application will be able to identify eligibility for either Medicaid or for Qualified Health Plan coverage, and premium tax credits.